motog34/guide/posts/unlock-bootloader.md

 # Outline and warnings

-To unlock the bootloader, you need to find and enter your device ID in Motorola unlock bootloader page and they will give you a unlock key which you will use to unlock the bootloader.
+**To unlock the bootloader, you need to find and enter your device ID in Motorola unlock bootloader page and they will give you a unlock key which you will use to unlock the bootloader.**

-The moment they reveal the key for you, your warranty is voided and it will not come back even after relocking
+**The moment they reveal the key for you, your warranty is voided and it will not come back even after relocking**

-You will recieve ota on stock no issues with unlocked bl as long phone isn't rooted
+**You will receieve ota on stock no issues with unlocked bl as long phone isn't rooted**

-Motorola over expressed their feelings for why one shouldn't not unlock the bootloader even to death, bullshit I say.
+**Motorola over expressed their feelings for why one shouldn't not unlock the bootloader even to death, bullshit I say.**

 # Prerequisites